parth166/reading_interventions/README.md

 # Intervention Design Motivation

+## Considerations
+1. Intervention should be broadly applicable to a lot of words.
+There can be very unique interventions but scalable and simple interventions are the best.
-Dynamic interventions are extremely important as compared to static interventions as they cover numerous cases like:
+2. Dynamic interventions are extremely important as compared to static interventions as they cover numerous cases like:
 	- Context dependent pronunciation (Past tense pronunciation of "read" is "RED" and present tense pronunciation is "REED")
 	- Cultural impact of pronunciation is extremely important (American English has different pronunciations when compared to British English, hence such information should be incorporated while designing interventions).
 	- Intervention object is unique for every student for a given phrase as both the "phrase" and "region" are used.
 	- Student preference is modelled inside the student object but intervention object contains both (story based) and (rhyming based) interventions.
-Hence, each word can be presented in multiple ways to the student. (idea: Having more data and not needing it is better than having no data and needing it).
+Hence, each word can be presented in multiple ways to the student (idea: Having more data and not needing it is better than having no data and needing it).

 # Future Enhancements

 Dynamic Intervention Strategies:

-1. Develop more dynamic and adaptable intervention strategies based on real-time student performance data (Information can be extracted from student.py)
-2. Personalized Learning Paths: Create a system that adapts the intervention style based on student preferences and progress over time.
+1. Personalized Learning Paths: Create a system that adapts the intervention style based on student preferences and progress over time (information can be extracted for every student from the student object)
-3. Support for Multilingual Interventions: Extend support for students from different language backgrounds with tailored multilingual interventions.
+2. Support for Multilingual Interventions: Extend support for students from different language backgrounds with tailored multilingual interventions.
-4. Prompt caching (to avoid using multiple gpt calls).
+3. Prompt caching (to avoid using multiple gpt calls).
-5. Analytics on student's performance.
+4. Analytics on student's performance.
 (LLM driven/expert interventions)